Skip to content

 REFRIGERATOR THAWING

-Our recommended method is refrigerator thawing.
-However, you’ll have to plan ahead because your turkey won’t be ready for cooking same-day.
-That’s because it takes approximately 24 hours to thaw four to five pounds of frozen meat, meaning you will need about three days to thaw a 10 to 15-pound bird fully.
+Our recommended thawing method is in the refrigerator.
+However, you’ll have to plan ahead because your turkey won’t be ready to cook the same day.
+That’s because it takes approximately 24 hours to thaw four to five pounds of frozen turkey meat, meaning you will need about three days to completely thaw a 10 to 15-pound turkey.

-Follow these steps to thaw your turkey in the fridge safely:
+Follow these steps to safely thaw your turkey in the refrigerator:

-- Set your fridge to 40°F. Doing this will ensure that your turkey stays safe from harmful bacteria.
+1. Set your refrigerator to 40°F. Doing this will ensure that your turkey is safe from harmful bacteria.

-- Leave the turkey in its original wrapping and place it in a baking pan with the breast facing upwards.
-The pan will catch drippings and prevent a mess as the turkey thaws in the fridge.
+2. Leave the turkey in its original wrapping and place it in a baking pan with the breast facing up.
+The pan will catch drippings and prevent a mess as the turkey thaws.

-- Place the pan in the fridge and check on the turkey in 48 hours.
+3. Place the pan in the refrigerator and check on the turkey in 48 hours, keeping in mind the approximate thawing times below:

 COLD WATER THAWING

-Cold water thawing is the ideal solution if you need to thaw and cook your turkey on the same day.
-It can completely thaw a 15-pound turkey within seven to eight hours.
+Cold water thawing is a good solution if you need to thaw and cook your turkey on the same day.
+This method can thaw a 15-pound turkey within seven to eight hours.
 That means if you intend on cooking the turkey for dinner, you may need to start cold water thawing as early as the night before but no later than the morning of the cook.

-- Change the water at least every 30 minutes until the turkey has completely thawed.
-Changing the water speeds up the thawing process by keeping the turkey in water that’s a higher temperature.
+3. Change the water at least every 30 minutes until the turkey has completely thawed.
+Changing the water speeds up the thawing process so the water doesn’t get too cold or too warm.

-- You can season and cook the turkey immediately after the thawing is complete.
-If you are not ready to use the meat after it has thawed, put it in a baking pan and store it in a fridge set at 40°F or lower.
+4. You can season and cook the turkey immediately after the thawing is complete.
+If you are not ready to use the turkey after it has thawed, put it in a baking pan and store it in a refrigerator set at 40°F or lower for up to two days.

 Yes, it is necessary to remove the giblet packet and neck from the turkey before cooking.
 If you do not wish to use these items in stock or gravy, you can dispose of them.